sjl/.plan/README.markdown

 pretty reasonable, though the end seems pretty rushed and I *think* it's relevant to one of the questions in the homework.
 Need to pay attention at the end.

+PIBS800, how to read a research paper.
+I feel like I've had three versions of this presentation by different people at different times at this point.